The Things the Court Will Need to Know to Dissolve Your Marriage

 - Whether you believe that there is any reasonable belief that you and your spouse can resolve your differences and reconcile

-- The basis for the termination of your marriage-do you have cause or are you seeking a no-fault divorce?
-Is there discord, disagreement or conflict such that the “legitimate ends” of the marriage have been irreparably destroyed?
+- The basis for the termination of your marriage—Do you have cause or are you seeking a no-fault divorce?
+Is there discord, disagreement, or conflict such that the “legitimate ends” of the marriage have been irreparably destroyed?

 - Are there minor children of the marriage who are not legally emancipated?

 - Have you worked out an arrangement regarding managing conservatorship of the minor children, as well as access or visitation by the non-custodial parent?
-Have you been to court to establish a parent-child relationship involving you, your spouse and your minor children?

 - Do your children own any property other than personal effects, such as clothing, books, electronics, etc.?